|

 Sophia, Fyodor, and Ivan.

-aka Peasant Martha.
-They got married in 1712, and
+peasant.
+They married in 1712, and Martha became

 for treason and died in prison in 1718.
 Peter also had two more